Disclaimer

 • Male Poms can be easily distracted from training.
 In most instances, they are easily motivated by praise and food.

 • When urinating, male Poms lift their legs to mark territory, which can ruin things.
-However, if neutered at a young age, many males will not have the need to mark territory.
+However, if neutered at a young age, many males will not need to mark territory.

 • Male Poms are slightly more massive than their female counterparts.

 It is always best to neuter a male Pomeranian to keep him healthy unless you are keeping him for breeding purposes.
-Remember that the differences between a male Pomeranian and Female Pomeranian can also be more pronounced in spayed and neutered dogs.
+Remember that the differences between male and female Pomeranians can also be more pronounced in spayed and neutered dogs.

 Male Pomeranian Vs Female Pomeranian